MicrosoftDocs/defender-docs/articles/defender-for-cloud/analyze-with-copilot.md

 ---
-title: Analyze recommendations with Copilot for Security
+title: Analyze recommendations with Microsoft Security Copilot
 author: Elazark
 ms.author: elkrieger
 description: Learn how to analyze recommendations with Copilot in Microsoft Defender for Cloud and improve your security posture.